OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/affinity-control.md

 * If you specify "-socket_affinity" then MoonRay gets socket-based control
 * If you specify both "-socket_affinity" and "-cpu_affinity", MoonRay gets cpu-based control (socket_affinity setting is ignored).
-* If you specify neither of "-socket_affinity" and "-cpu_affinity" then CPU affinity is disabled.
+* If you specify neither of "-socket_affinity" and "-cpu_affinity" then CPU/Mem affinity is disabled (See [here](#default-and-affinity-disabled-configuration) for more details).
-However, even in this case, if you use the entire cores of the machine, MoonRay sets "-cpu_affinity all" automatically.
-(See [here](#default-and-affinity-disabled-configuration) for more detail.)
 <br>

 ## Memory affinity control